-The practice manager provided effective local leadership and had introduced many changes since she was appointed in March 2015.
-The practice manager was supported in her role by a lead dental nurse.
+The practice manager provided effective local leadership and was supported in her role by an Area Dental Manager and a Clinical Support Manager.
 The practice had clinical governance and risk management structures in place.
 Staff told us that they felt well supported and could raise any concerns with the practice manager.
-All the staff we met said that the practice was now a good place to work.
+All the staff we met said that the practice was a good place to work.